knutin/kprof/README.md

 # kprof

-kprof allows you to see in which layer of your Erlang application a request is spending time.
+kprof allows you to measure time spent in interesting functions on the execution path of a request, even as it travels across processes.

-Requests are traced from entry point all the way through your code until the request completes by returning to the entry point, it is even traced across processes.

-The trace is broken down into "tiers", so you can see exactly how much time is spent in the different layers of your system.
-Only these tiers are traced by the VM, which makes the performance impact much lower.
-A full trace is also possible for exploring a request.

 kprof is lightweight and allows tracing thousands of requests per second.

-The results from each requests are aggregated on the fly and written to a file or to couchdb once a minute.
-A provided CouchApp (kprof_couchapp) has views and a simple GUI for viewing the data.

-kprof is licensed under the MIT License.
-If you include it in your product or in general find it useful in any way, please let me know.

 ## Project state

+kprof is very much in the stuff-breaks-all-the-time stage.
 There are very few features apart from the most basic so I would love to get feedback on what could make the "product" more usable!
 Any form of ideas/suggestions/musings are very much welcome.
 I also welcome patches and pull requests.

 kprof is used by wooga (github.com/wooga, wooga.com), the third largest social games developer in the world.

+## How it works

+Using the built-in trace tools in Erlang, a request is marked with a "sequential trace token".
+This token is used to trace execution across processes.

+Trace messages are handled outside the target VM, for minimum impact. kprof thus needs to run inside a separate VM that is connected to the target node over the Erlang distribution, so kprof can manage the tracing.

 ## Usage